Agents arrest designer of Kansas water slide that killed boy

 Caleb Schwab was killed on the 17-story Verruckt in 2016 when the raft he was riding went airborne and hit an overhead loop.

-Schooley and Henry, 62, also were charged with 17 other felonies, including aggravated battery and aggravated endangerment of a child counts tied to injuries that other riders sustained on the giant slide.
+Schooley and Henry also were charged with 17 other felonies, including aggravated battery and aggravated endangerment of a child counts tied to injuries that other riders sustained on the giant slide.

-Henry was arrested last week in South Texas and Cameron County sheriff's Chief Deputy Gus Reyna Jr. said he was extradited to Kansas on Tuesday.
-An attorney in Texas for Henry didn't immediately reply to phone messages seeking comment.

 Schlitterbahn spokeswoman Winter Prosapio said in a statement last week that the indictment “is filled with information that we fully dispute.”
 She didn't immediately respond to a message seeking fresh comment early Tuesday.